Ranking college basketball's underappreciated coaches

 3. Leonard Hamilton: The youngest 70-year-old in the world, Hamilton has been an icon in Tallahassee since he accepted the job in 2002 following a tough stint with the Washington Wizards.
 He has shown no signs he intends to slow down.
 He followed an Elite Eight run in 2017-18 with a 29-win season and a Sweet 16 finish in 2018-19.
 He's also one of the few coaches with a winning record against Virginia (3-2) over the past four seasons.
 This summer, Mfiondu Kabengele could become the third Florida State player to be selected in the first round of the NBA draft since 2016.
 Hamilton has seven top-five finishes in the ACC, a league that has claimed three of the past five national titles and competed in four of the past five national title games.
 Hamilton is an elite coach.

 4. Bruce Weber: During the buildup to last season, Weber made the case that his program hadn't received the respect it deserved months after an Elite Eight run.
 He was right.
 The Wildcats split the Big 12 crown with Texas Tech last season, ending rival Kansas' streak of conference championships at 14.
-In 2012, he was hired following his dismissal from Illinois, where he led the program to the national title game in 2005 but couldn't duplicate that mark in the years that followed.
+Weber was hired in 2012 following his dismissal from Illinois, where he led the program to the national title game in 2005 but couldn't duplicate that mark in the years that followed.
 But he has stabilized Kansas State, a team that has won a share of two Big 12 titles under Weber.
 His other underappreciated achievement over his seven years?
-He has finished inside the top 50 of KenPom's adjusted defensive efficiency rankings five times.
+He has led his team to finish inside the top 50 of KenPom's adjusted defensive efficiency rankings five times.

 5. Rick Barnes: In April, UCLA chased Barnes after the veteran led Tennessee to its best season in a decade with a 31-6 record and the team's first No. 1 ranking since the 2007-08 season.
 Two of his players, Admiral Schofield and Grant Williams, are projected second-round picks in this summer's NBA draft.
 Barnes arrived in 2015 as the longtime Texas coach who was fired by an athletic director, Steve Patterson, who thought Texas deserved better.
 Well, Texas fired Patterson months after he'd dismissed Barnes.
 And Barnes has won more games at Tennessee in the past two seasons (56) than Texas has won over the past three seasons (51).
 That job, as Shaka Smart has learned, isn't easy.
 Barnes deserved more respect in Austin and he finally received it in Knoxville.